GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of Undeath/Lurching Departed {WiP}.md

 #### Special Features

-**Undead Nature**: As an undead creature, the edacious corpse has a few advantages:
+**Undead Nature**: As an undead creature, the lurching departed has a few advantages:
 **-** They do not need to breathe, drink, eat, or sleep.
 Rest occurs when they are inactive.
 **-** Immunity to poisons, venoms, diseases, fatigue, bloodloss, and effects which instantly kill unless they specifically affect undead.
 **-** Cannot be incapacitated, except by an effect which explicitly affects undead.